momentohq/standards-and-practices/docs/client-specifications/README.md

 * [Configuration](./configuration.md): The patterns and syntax for configuring Momento clients for dev and prod environments.
 * [Error Handling](./error-handling.md): How errors and other unsuccessful API call results should be surfaced to users.
+* [Proxying](./proxying.md): How to use a reverse proxy in conjunction with Momento clients.